kouts/vue-set-path/README.md

 })
 // The same as setOne, but uses a map of path/values to set multiple properties

 deleteOne(obj, 'foo.bar.baz')
 // Deletes the foo.bar.baz property

 deleteMany(obj, ['foo.bar.baz', 'qux'])
-// The same as deleteOne but uses an array of paths to delete many properties at once
+// The same as deleteOne, but uses an array of paths to delete many properties at once

 ```